khozzy/phd/_sources/chapters/4_biased_exploration/41_introduction.md

-# Biased exploration
+# Optimizing formation of internal model
+This will be some introduction.

 ```{tableofcontents}
 ```

-This will be some introduction.